Is Your Nervous System Out of Balance?

 Best for clinical research priority

-If your budget accommodates ~$699, you specifically want the auricular approach, and you’re prepared for wired, 30–60 minute sessions in exchange for CE medical device certification.
+If your budget accommodates $900, you specifically want the auricular approach, and you’re prepared for wired, 15–60 minute sessions in exchange for the deepest clinical-research backing and CE medical-device pedigree of any device here.

 Frequently Asked Questions